 At the end of this course, participants will be able to:

-- Choose suitable aluminum extrusion alloys and tempers for a given application
+- Select suitable aluminum extrusion alloys and tempers for a given application.

-- Determine the forces and moments an aluminum extrusion is able to safely withstand
+- Assess the forces and moments an aluminum extrusion is able to safely withstand.

-- Determine the strength of a connection between aluminum extrusions; and
+- Identify the strength of a connection between different aluminum extrusions; and

 AEC is an approved provider through the American Institute of Architects (AIA).
 This one-day course has been approved as AIA CES Registered.